harrisonlab/neurospora_crassa_direct_rnaseq/README.md

 # Step 2: Mapping filtered reads against Neurospora crassa reference genome using GMAP

 For complete parameters used in mapping by GMAP were presented in files/sub_gmap.sh

+mkdir Gmap

+The output of GMAP will be stored in Gmap directory.

 ```bash
 qsub scripts/sub_gmap.sh filtered_reads/minion/N.crassa/LP10-7-1a/LP10-7-1a.fastq
 qsub scripts/sub_gmap.sh filtered_reads/minion/N.crassa/LP10-8-1/LP10-8-1.fastq